NotYuSheng/open-webui_secure/README.md

 5. **Commit Your Changes Locally**

-   Commit your container’s state with a new tag (replace `vX.X` with your version number):
+   Commit your container’s state with a new tag (replace `vX.X.X` with your version number):
    ```bash
    docker commit open-webui_secure open-webui_secure:vX.X
    ```